menandmice/micetro_docs/guides/user-manual/webapp_inspector.rst

 .. meta::
-   :description: The Inspector in the Men&Mice Web Application overview
+   :description: The Inspector in the Micetro by Men&Mice Web Application overview
-   :keywords: inspector, web app, overview
+   :keywords: DNS zone, DDI, Micetro

 .. _webapp-inspector: